cunneen/ssl-certificate-chain/README.md

 <h3 align="center">ssl-certificate-chain</h3>

   <p align="center">
-    A nodejs module for downloading a SSL certificate chain from a website
+    Downloads the SSL certificate from an HTTPS website, obtains each certificate in the certificate chain, and writes the chain as a PEM file.
     <br />
     <a href="https://github.com/cunneen/ssl-certificate-chain"><strong>Explore the docs »</strong></a>
     <br />